awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 ### Configure a network proxy<a name="configure-network-proxy"></a>

-Follow the procedure in this section to configure Greengrass core devices to connect to the internet through an HTTP network proxy\.
+Follow the procedure in this section to configure Greengrass core devices to connect to the internet through an HTTP or HTTPS network proxy\.
 For more information about the endpoints and ports that core devices use, see [Allow device traffic through a proxy or firewall](allow-device-traffic.md)\.

 **Important**
 If your core device runs a version of the [Greengrass nucleus](greengrass-nucleus-component.md) earlier than v2\.4\.0, your device's role must allow the following permissions to use a network proxy: